liip/magerant/README.md

 It is not nescessary to change the configuration until you have several Vagrant VM's running at the same time with the same configuration.
 I recommend not to change the configurations for the first provision of the Vagrantmachine.

-But if you are convinced you can handle the pain, there are a few configurations you have to take a look at:
+But if you are convinced you can handle it, there are a few configurations you have to take a look at:

 ### Vagrantfile

-Also check the variable "hostname", this will be the url your project will be accessible via http
+Check the variable "hostname", this will be the url your project will be accessible via http

 ### ansible/vars/mysql.yml

 Here you can set DB name, user and password.

-### ansible/windows.sh
+### ansible/init.sh

 Define if you want to install <b>sample Data</b> or not: SAMPLE_DATA="false" Define the magento version to install if not already present: MAGE_VERSION="1.9.1.0" Define the version of the sample data to install: DATA_VERSION="1.9.0.0"

 Please check the lines after "sudo php -f install.php".
-Here, you have to set passwords and URL for your project.
+Here, you have to set passwords and URL for your Magento project.
 Please make sure, the database config is the same as in "mysql.yml".
 Also, you can set a admin user and password.